Projects per year

 Summary of Research Interests

-- Pain and the management of pain
+- Persistant pain and the management of persistant pain

-- Virtual Rehabilitation systems
+- Virtual and Extended Reality systems in rehabilitation

 - Physical and other interventions in the Rheumatic diseases

-- Exercise, physical activity and Alternative and Complementary therapies, especially Acupuncture
+- Alternative and Complementary therapies, especially Acupuncture

 - Ethics and Governance